A 1980s Slasher Movie involving malfunctioning killer robots chasing people through a mall..

 - The Stinger: A robot tells the audience, "thank you, have a nice day".

 - Super Powered Robot Meter Maid: The robots are supposed to be mall security guards.
 Who the hell decided they needed lasers powerful enough to explode peoples' heads?
+And plastic explosives, for that matter?

 - Terrifying Pet Store Rat: Snakes and spiders, literally in a pet store.
 They serve no real purpose, beyond forcing one girl to put up with terrifying things crawling on her without alerting the killer robots.